aimms/how-to/Articles/526/526-hierarchical-composite-objects.rst

 .. image:: images/composite-objects.png
     :align: center

-The declarations in AIMMS, are first the node type and its components:
+The node type is declared in AIMMS as follows:

 .. code-block:: aimms
     :linenos: